jrb00013/smart-home-rc-simulator/README.md

-# Universal Remote and 3D Simulator
+# 3D Autonomous Smart Home Simulator

-**Universal remote (C) + 3D simulator with keyword-based brand detection, time/preset scheduling, and a rule-based IR protocol classifier.**

-C project for controlling a Phillips-style universal remote, with a 3D TV simulator for testing.
-Extras: **brand detection** — free text is matched against a fixed keyword table (e.g. "Samsung", "LG OLED") and returns a `brand_id` for `universal_tv_set_brand()`; **autonomous scheduler** — JSON config of time rules and presets, Python daemon sends button sequences to the simulator at the right time; **IR protocol path** — `ir_synthetic` generates pulse-length sequences (µs) from NEC/RC5/RC6 timing constants (same as C), `protocol_classifier` identifies protocol by checking the first pulse/space against those timings (rule-based, 40% tolerance).
-No neural nets or external APIs in the current implementation.
+A **3D smart home simulator** built around a virtual living room: TV, interactive remote, and room environment.
+Time-based rules and presets drive the TV (or real devices) automatically; the same stack can control the in-browser simulator or real TVs via Broadlink, Samsung, LG, or HDMI-CEC.
+The control layer is a C universal remote with multi-protocol IR, optional brand detection, and a rule-based IR protocol classifier.
+No cloud APIs or neural nets in the current implementation.

+**In the simulator:** A full 3D room (floor, walls, window, sofa, lamps, media console) with a TV that responds to button presses.
+The room’s ambient light reacts to the current channel or app.
+You can drive it with the C program, the web UI (click the 3D remote or use the keyboard), or the **autonomous scheduler** (time rules and presets in JSON).
+The scheduler can target the simulator or named backends (e.g. a living-room TV) so one config runs “evening preset at 19:00” for the simulator or real hardware.

+**Smart home integration:** REST API, optional API key, webhooks, and MQTT.
+Home Assistant and Node-RED can call the API or receive state-change events.
+Backend adapters (simulator, Broadlink, Samsung, LG, CEC) are selected per preset or per rule.
+See `test_simulator/docs/SERVICE_AND_AUTOMATION.md` and `test_simulator/docs/HOME_ASSISTANT_NODE_RED.md`.

+**Extras:** Keyword-based **brand detection** (text matched against a fixed table; returns `brand_id` for the C universal TV). **IR protocol path:** `ir_synthetic` and `protocol_classifier` (rule-based, 40% tolerance).
 See `docs/AI_DETECTION_AND_REVOLUTIONARY_PLAN.md` for future directions.

 ## Features

+### 3D Simulator and Automation
+- **3D living room:** TV, remote, room (floor, walls, window, sofa, coffee table, lamps, plants, media console).
+Orbit camera, first-person mode, GPU-based graphics presets.
+- **Autonomous scheduler:** Time rules (e.g. 19:00 weekdays) and presets (button sequences).
+Targets simulator or real devices via `autonomous_config.json` and `service_config.json`.
+- **Remote as a service:** REST (state, button, presets, backends), WebSocket, optional API key, webhooks, MQTT.
+OpenAPI spec.
+Home Assistant and Node-RED examples.
+- **Backend adapters:** Simulator (default), Broadlink IR blaster, Samsung Smart TV, LG webOS, HDMI-CEC.
+Per-rule or per-preset target.

 ### Streaming Service Buttons
 - **YouTube** - Dedicated button for YouTube app